About Sidmouth Fringe Sessions

 What else is on offer?

-To Eat: Delicious hot food stalls with vege and vegan options are available during the evening.
+To Eat: Delicious hot food with vege and vegan options are available during the evening.

-To Chill: There is a covered veranda with some tables and chairs and large marquee adjacent to the barn with casual seating - great for chilling and enjoying a drink.
+To Chill: There is a covered veranda with tables and chairs and large marquee adjacent to the barn with haybale seating and tables - great for chilling and enjoying a drink and taking in the countryside views.

 The Big Screen: As the Sessions have become more popular it can get quite cosy inside the barn so we now have a live multi-camera feed of the stage action to our big screen on the outside of the barn.
-So if you fancy a sit down - you can grab a beer and a curry or pizza and watch all the stage action from the adajcent marquee!
+So if you fancy a sit down - you can grab a beer, a curry and a haybale and watch all the stage action from the attached marquee!

 Can I camp?